SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: CAD Applications

 \subsection{Limitations}

-In principle, the feature surface $M$ may be any curve or surface.
-However, we discretize it into polylines or a triangular mesh to compute the integral efficiently, taking advantage of the fact that the Green’s function integral admits closed-form expressions on polylines and triangular meshes.
+In principle, the feature surface $M$ can be any curve or surface.
+In practice, however, we discretize it into polylines or triangular meshes to enable efficient evaluation of the integrals, leveraging the fact that the integrals of Green's function admit closed-form expressions on line segments and triangles.

-The feature surface $M$ must either be known beforehand or provided through an approximate initialization; it cannot be learned for the first time directly from scratch.
-Moreover, topological defects in $M$, such as cracks, cannot be corrected during the learning process.
+The feature surface $M$ must be known in advance or provided through an approximate initialization; it cannot be learned directly from scratch.
+In addition, we assume that the initial feature surface $M$ has the correct topology, since topological defects (e.g., cracks or holes) cannot be corrected during the optimization process.

+In practice, we observe that the reconstruction of sharp features is highly sensitive to noise in the input point cloud.
+When the feature surface $M$ is initialized directly from noisy data, high noise levels affect multiple stages of the pipeline.
+First, noise degrades the extraction of feature curves using existing point‑cloud methods, such as NerVE~\cite{Zhu2023NerVE}.
+Second, estimating guiding directions from nearest‑neighbor neighborhoods becomes unstable.
+Finally, during joint optimization, noisy samples provide unreliable supervision, preventing the feature surface from being accurately learned, as illustrated in Figure~\ref{fig:noised_pointcloud}(\subref{fig:noised_pointcloud_learned}).
+By contrast, when the ground‑truth feature surface $M$ is provided and fixed during training, noise primarily affects the smoothness of the reconstructed surface, while the sharp features themselves remain largely accurate, as shown in Figure~\ref{fig:noised_pointcloud}(\subref{fig:noised_pointcloud_fixed}).